Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Base

 The bottommost layer of a hybrid mattress is the base.
-This layer acts as a stabilizer for the support coils above it.
-This layer is usually made of highly dense poly foam and makes for a more durable mattress.
+This layer acts as a stabilizer for the support coils above it and is usually made of highly dense poly foam.

 Pros and Cons of a Hybrid Mattress